jakobzhao/geog458/weeks/week06/readme.md

 ## 5. Summary

-This lecture has shown how to make a basic dashboard.
+This lecture has shown the fundamental concepts and techiniques about smart dashboard using a basic example.
+To make a smart dashboard for a geogrpahical event or phenomenon, it is necessary to code multiple visual strategies in a holistic and coordinated manner.
+Moreover, we briefly talk about how to suppor the idea of responsive design -- how to visualize a web design on multiple devices.
+Another primary techiniqu we have practiced is to load geojson data through a Promise mechnism supported D3 or Jquery methods.
 If you are interested in more applications, please refer to the examples below.

 - [the water caculator](https://jakobzhao.github.io/twca/)
 - [the covid-19 dashbaord](https://hgis.uw.edu/virus)